mjordan/introduction_to_relational_databases/README.md

 ### Normalization

-#### First Normal Form
+#### First Normal Form (1NF)

 Each column/row intersection can contain only one value.
-In our class locations database, courses.instructor can only have one instructor ID.
+Values cannot be repeating.
+In our class locations database, the person creating the database realized that if he added an instructor_id column to the courses table, there might be a case where that column would need to store more than one value.
+To allow the courses table to meet the First Normal Form, its relationship to the instructors table needed to be made into a many-to-many relationship using a join table.

-#### Second Normal Form
+#### Second Normal Form (2NF)

-Applies to association tables with a composite key.
-All non-key columns must describe the entire composite key.
+The Second Normal Form applies to tables that use a composite key.
+It states that all non-key columns must describe the entire composite key, not just part of it.

+Join tables are allowed to contain columns other than the foreign keys of the tables they join.
+Even though the only join table in our database doesn't have any columns other than the two ID columns from the tables it joins, we can imaging a plausible (if not unusual) situation to illustrate a table that does not pass the Second Normal Form.
+Suppose our university needs to designate one instructor in a multi-instructor course as senior and the others as junior for promotion and tenure purposes.
+To document this requirement, we add a third column to the course_instructors table that describes each instructor's seniority level in a given course.
+This example passes the Second Normal Form because the "seniority" column in any row will apply to the specific combination of instructor and course.

+If the course_instructors contained a "highest_degree" column, the table would not pass the Second Normal Form.
+An instructor's highest degree applies only to the instructor, not the course she is teaching.
+If she has a PhD, she has it for every course she teaches.

-#### Third Normal Form
+#### Third Normal Form (3NF)

-Second Normal Form for non-association tables.
-Non non-key column must be dependent on another non-key column.
+Like the Second Normal Form but applies tables that don't use a composite primary key.
+No non-key column must be dependent on another non-key column.
+In other words, every non-key column must be completely independent of each other non-key column.
+Evaluating our rooms table, we need to decide if the value of "has_projector" depends on the value of the "type" column.
+If it does (e.g. only ..... [@todo: come up with a better example]

 #### Fourth and Fifth Normal Forms